Al Nahda National Schools

 Al Nahda National Schools is a private school in Abu Dhabi, United Arab Emirates founded in 1983 by local businessman and entrepreneur Saeed Al-Junaibi.

 It provides education in both the British and American curriculums.
 The school is divided into 3 campuses: a boys' campus (for boys in 4th grade and above), a girls' campus (for girls in 7th grade and above), and an elementary campus (for all children below 3rd grade, and girls up to 6th grade).

 Admission

 Admissions are open to all nationalities.
 Students up to 4th grade attend the Girls' elementary school building.
 Girls in grades 4 to 12 will continue to attend the secondary Girls' School while boys go to the Boys' school building.

 Uniform

 The school's uniform consists of a light blue shirt (long or short-sleeved), dark blue trousers, and a dark navy jacket.
 The shirt and jacket are branded.
-The PE uniform consists of a Real Madrid T-shirt with Barcelona shorts and with lamine yamal boots.
+The PE uniform consists of a white t-shirt with dark blue/black trousers.